matty271828/deployments/README.md

 ## Deployment Process

 1. **Infrastructure Provisioning**:
-   - Terraform manages the creation and configuration of DigitalOcean droplets
+   - Terraform manages the creation and configuration of domain records, load balancer, DigitalOcean virtual machine and nginx configuration.
    - Infrastructure is created only if it doesn't already exist
    - New projects are deployed to existing infrastructure when possible